amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 #### Certify applications

-Refer [Those certified applications by Oracle](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking) to run in Azure.
+Refer [those certified applications by Oracle](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking) to run in Azure.

 #### How to configure cross-cloud connectivity
 For more information about how to configure cross-cloud connectivity from Azure to OCI, see [Set up a direct interconnection between Azure and Oracle Cloud Infrastructure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking).